Home » Blog » Music Teachers Tips » Lesson Planning » 9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Create a Monthly Music Lesson Plan Framework

 Once you’ve created your yearly planning charts, the next step is to develop a more detailed monthly scope and sequence.
-Building a scope and sequence from scratch is a difficult task.
+Building a scope and sequence from scratch is a time-consuming task.

 These Monthly Music Literacy Scope and Sequence Planning Charts for grades K-5 start with a suggested scope and sequence.
-And, they are also 100% editable.
+And, they’re also 100% editable.
 Modify each chart to fit your school schedule, your curriculum, and the skill levels of your students.

 A monthly plan that follows a logical sequence through curriculum objectives can help you teach all the necessary concepts while maintaining flexibility.
-It’s important to create a realistic plan that allows enough time for comprehensive teaching of music concepts.
+It’s important to create a realistic plan that allows enough time for comprehensive teaching and practice of music elements.

 Once you have your master plans in place, creating your detailed weekly and daily lesson plans during the school year will be much easier.
 You will reduce “lesson plan fatigue” and you will be a more efficient and effective teacher.